templ-fun/evm-protocol/UI.md

 - Membership APIs: `contracts/TemplMembership.sol:1`
 - Governance APIs: `contracts/TemplGovernance.sol:1`
 - Treasury APIs: `contracts/TemplTreasury.sol:1`

+Gotchas and validation checklist
+- One active proposal per proposer: `templ.hasActiveProposal(user)` blocks new proposals until the previous one is executed/expired.
+Disable create UI when true.
+- Voting window anchors at quorum: when quorum is reached, `endTime` resets to `block.timestamp + postQuorumVotingPeriod`.
+Always show the latest `endTime` from `getProposal(id)`; do not precompute.
+- Pre‑quorum voting period bounds: enforce `[36h, 30d]`.
+Passing `0` applies the templ default.
+- Title/description caps: title ≤256 bytes, description ≤2048 bytes.
+Truncate or warn before submit.
+- Entry fee update constraints: new fee must be ≥10 and divisible by 10 (raw token units).
+Validate before proposing.
+- Curve config bounds: at most 8 total segments (primary + additional).
+Validate before proposing curve changes.
+- Batch external calls with ETH: when batching via `templ.batchDAO`, set `target = templ.getAddress()` and pass `value = sum(values)` to `createProposalCallExternal`.
+Any inner revert bubbles and reverts the whole batch.
+- Pagination limits: `getActiveProposalsPaginated` and `getExternalRewardTokensPaginated` require `1 ≤ limit ≤ 100`.
+Respect `hasMore` when paginating.
+- Donations and enumeration: donated ERC‑20s are withdrawable immediately but only appear in `getExternalRewardTokens()` after the first disband for that token.
+- External reward cleanup: show “Cleanup token” only when `getExternalRewardState(token).poolBalance == 0` AND `remainder == 0`.
+Remainders are flushed as membership changes or on subsequent disbands.
+- Join auto‑pause at cap: if `maxMembers` is set and reached, `joinPaused` flips true automatically.
+Always read `joinPaused` before enabling join UI.
+- Referral rules: referrer must be an existing member and not the recipient; otherwise referral pays 0.
+Consider checking `isMember(referrer)` pre‑submit.
+- Dictatorship mode: when `priestIsDictator()` is true, block proposal create/vote/execute in the UI (except the dictatorship toggle), and surface priest‑only controls for DAO actions (including `batchDAO`).
+- ETH recipients: treasury ETH withdrawals call `recipient.call{value: amount}("")`.
+If the recipient is a non‑payable contract or reverts in `receive()`, the withdrawal reverts.
+Prefer EOA or payable targets.
 - Action payload helper: `contracts/TEMPL.sol:240` via `getProposalActionData`

 Example: Approve + Deploy Vesting (from templ via batchDAO)